Ichor: In classical myth

 Ichor originates in Greek mythology, where it is the "ethereal fluid" that is the blood of the Greek gods, sometimes said to retain the qualities of the immortals' food and drink, ambrosia and nectar.
-Ichor is described as toxic to humans, killing them instantly if they came in contact with it.
 Great heroes and demigods occasionally attacked gods and released ichor, but gods rarely did so to each other in Homeric myth.

 According to G.S.
 Kirk, the term is used in the sense of "divine equivalent of blood" only twice, in the Homeric passages of the Iliad.
 The goddess Athena confers on Diomedes the ability to distinguish gods and mortals, and grants specific permission to wound Aphrodite.
 (Note: Iliad vv.
 334–339, apud Heslin (2015).):

 Scene from the Iliad in the Sarti tabula iliaca.
-Instigated by Athena (far left), Dimoedes makes an upward attack.
+Instigated by Athena (far left), Diomedes makes an upward attack.
 (Note: Pandarus's corpse lies on ground.)
 Aeneas holding sword is almost toppling, and Aphrodite (far right) hastens to help her son.

 The scene where Diomedes with spear is on the verge of confronting and wounding Aphrodite is depicted on the Sarti tabula iliaca (cf. fig. right).

 In the second passage shortly after in the Iliad where ichor recurs, Aphrodite (Dione) merely wipes the ichor (ἰχῶ, v.
 416) with both her hands, and she is none the worse for wear.
 So despite the agony it carried, the wound inflicted by the mortal turned out to be but a slight one.

 In Ancient Crete, tradition told of Talos, a giant man of bronze and ichor.
 Apollodotus explains that Talos had a single vein running from neck to ankle, pinned down by bronze nails.
 Talos encircled the island, guarding it, so that when the Argonauts arrived (having already acquired the Golden Fleece), Talos threw boulders at their ship.
 The sorceress Medea defeated it by either driving it to madness with drugs, or falsely promising to give it immortality, and pulling out the nail (presumably the lower one at the ankle) draining out all its ichor.
 In Apollonius of Rhodes's account, Talos nicked its ankle on a crag and the precious ichor gushed out like molten lead.

 Prometheus was a Titan, who made humans and stole fire from the gods and gave it to the mortals, and consequently was punished by Zeus for all eternity.
 Prometheus was chained to a rock for his sin, and his liver was eaten daily by an eagle.
 His liver would then regrow, just to be eaten again, repeated for all eternity.
 Prometheus bled ichor, a blood-like substance that would cause a magical herb to sprout when it touched the ground (cf. connection to mandrake lore):

 It [a magical herb] first appeared in a plant that sprang from the blood-like ichor of Prometheus in his torment, which the flesh-eating Eagle had dropped on the spurs of the Kaukasos.